openwisp/openwisp-utils/README.rst

 ---------------------------

-The ``openwisp-utils`` module includes an optional sub-app ``openwisp_utils.metric_collection``.

-This sub-app allows us to collect of the following information from OpenWISP instances:
+The ``openwisp-utils`` module includes an optional sub-app ``openwisp_utils.metric_collection``, which allows us to collect of the following information from OpenWISP instances:

 - OpenWISP Version